CA-HDIS-IICS/DQ/README.md

 Vien will update to this repository.

-If you want to download, please feel free to download.
+If you want to download, please feel free to download and modificating via branches

-If you want to upload, please send file to Vien.
+If you want to upload or pull request, please send files to Vien.

 He will verify the code and dashboard before commit to repository to prevent wrong commitment.